Local random quantum circuits are approximate polynomial-designs: Abstract

 The proof is based on an interplay of techniques from quantum many-body theory, representation theory, and the theory of Markov chains.
 In particular we employ a result of Nachtergaele for lower bounding the spectral gap of frustration-free quantum local Hamiltonians; a quasi-orthogonality property of permutation matrices; a result of Oliveira which extends to the unitary group the path-coupling method for bounding the mixing time of random walks; and a result of Bourgain and Gamburd showing that dense subgroups of the special unitary group, composed of elements with algebraic entries, are $\infty$-copy tensor-product expanders.

-We also consider pseudo-randomness properties of local random quantum circuits of small depth and prove they constitute a quantum $\poly(n)$-copy tensor-product expander.
+We also consider pseudo-randomness properties of local random quantum circuits of small depth and prove that circuits of depth $ O(t^{10}n)$ constitute a quantum $t$-copy tensor-product expander.
 The proof also rests on techniques from quantum many-body theory, in particular on the detectability lemma of Aharonov, Arad, Landau, and Vazirani.

-We give three applications of the results.
-First we show the following pseudo-randomness property of generic quantum circuits: Almost every circuit $U$ of size $n^{k}$ on $n$ qubits cannot be distinguished from a Haar uniform unitary by circuits of size $n^{(k+3)/6}$ that are given oracle access to $U$; this provides a data-hiding scheme against computationally bounded adversaries.
-Second we reconsider a recent argument of Masanes, Roncaglia, and Acin concerning local equilibration of time-evolving quantum systems, and strengthen the connection between fast equilibration of small subsystems and the circuit complexity of the unitary which diagonalizes the Hamiltonian.
-Third we show that in one dimension almost every parallel local circuit of linear depth generates topological order, matching an upper bound to the problem due to Bravyi, Hastings, and Verstraete.
+We give applications of the results to cryptography, equilibration of closed quantum dynamics, and the generation of topological order.
+In particular we show the following pseudo-randomness property of generic quantum circuits: Almost every circuit $U$ of size $O(n^{k})$ on $n$ qubits cannot be distinguished from a Haar uniform unitary by circuits of size $O(n^{(k-9)/11})$ that are given oracle access to $U$.

 \parskip .75ex